 Though celebrating 150 years in operation in 2024, security company ADT continues to evolve and innovate within its category.
 It’s in the midst of a marketing transformation that encompasses technological innovation, new media allocation, customer communications and—most importantly—its go-to-market strategy.
 We spoke with DeLu Jackson, Executive Vice President and Chief Marketing Officer at ADT, about the company’s transformation, challenges, innovations and more.
-Stay tuned for part two of our conversation with Jackson, which will dive deeper into the brand’s approach to customer journeys, demand planning, digital attribution and DEI strategy.
+And here is part two of our conversation with Jackson, which dives deeper into the brand’s approach to customer journeys, demand planning, digital attribution and DEI strategy.

 Chief Marketer: You’ve spoken about a marketing transformation that is currently happening at ADT.
 Can you provide an overview?

 DeLu Jackson, Executive Vice President and Chief Marketing Officer at ADT: It’s a go-to-market transformation, including marketing.
-That’s a really important part of how we go to market.
-My role includes marketing, inside sales (so, about 900 advisors), as well as PR.
+That’s a really important part.
 We call it more of a growth engine that includes marketing.
-And a lot of our marketing is focused on lead generation that feeds the entire organization, but obviously part of the direct selling organization being within my direct team.
-Everything from media marketing, lead generation, ecommerce and direct selling on the phone happens within my direct reporting organization.
+And a lot of our marketing is focused on lead generation that feeds the entire organization.
+Everything from media marketing, lead generation and ecommerce happens within my direct reporting organization.

 The big transformation is our go-to-market because we have historically been at field-oriented organization, where the physical interaction with the customer happens in the home.
 But as the customer’s gone more digital, and we’ve had new solutions like “self set-up,” that move to online—not just for information gathering, but actually transaction completion—is bigger.
 We’re seeing a shift from what has historically been done in the home with physical interaction.
 The experience is changing substantially, and the expectations of the consumer change.
 So how we communicate our services and the experience and the overall delivery have changed dramatically—and continue to evolve almost daily.